 - Which main factor response graph should be used to identify the most important factor to optimise?
 Explain.

-- Which parameter (Height or Angle) is most important to optimise for Alkaline Texturing?
+- Which factor (Height or Angle) is most important to optimise for Alkaline Texturing?

-- Which parameter (Height or Angle) is most important to optimise for Acidic Texturing?
+- Which factor (Height or Angle) is most important to optimise for Acidic Texturing?

 Part Two – Single Factor Response Experiment